Homes built and preserved with Habitat for Humanity East Central Ohio – So Far

 Giving Our All

-Habitat for Humanity East Central Ohio received national recognition as Habitat for Humanity International presented our affiliate with the Clarence E. Jordan Award, naming us “Pioneers of Excellence” for the creativity and innovation of our Homeowner Maintenance Education (HOME) program.
+Habitat for Humanity East Central Ohio received national recognition as Habitat for Humanity International presented us with the Clarence E. Jordan Award, naming us Pioneers of Excellence for the creativity and innovation of our Homeowner Maintenance Education (HOME) program.

 HOME teaches partner families the basic home maintenance and repair skills they will need once they purchase their own home.
 This instruction is made possible through tangible, hands-on learning with five life-sized modules at our Raff Road campus.
 We are grateful for this special recognition and remain challenged and humbled by the opportunity to continue forging new ways of investing in decent, affordable shelter for all people.

 Courtney Brown, Family Partnership Director (Left) and Beth Lechner, Executive Director (Center), receiving the Clarence E. Jordan Award from Habitat for Humanity CEO Jonathan Reckford (Right).

 This house will give me a new level of responsibility and setting goals for my children to reach – and having the ability to call the home mine!Calisha, Future Homeowner

 As I reflect on my retirement, I realize one of the best parts about it is that I have had the opportunity to volunteer at Habitat.
 It’s a great chance for me to give back to God just a small part of all that He has given me over my life.Jim, Habitat Volunteer